SBurke93/GSAP_beginner/README.md

 # Scss practise

 This will utilize basic HTML markup along with Scss.
-Some Tweening will include:, opacity:, delay:, height:, ease:.
+Some Tweening will include:, opacity, height, delay, scaling, easing.